pinterest/gestalt/docs/markdown/ios/card/card.header.md

 <Group>
 <Dont title="Don't" />
-Use too much content and overload the Card.Header.
+Use too much content and overload Card.Header.
 Consider if the content should live on the page instead.

 </Group>
 </TwoCol>